Does My Car Have Shocks Or Struts?

 If we’re not wrong, the question “Does my car have shocks or struts?” has popped up in your mind.
-Well, if you drive your own car, you may run into shocks near one of the wheels, in addition to struts in another part of the vehicle.
+Well, if you drive your car, you may run into shocks near one of the wheels, in addition to struts in another part of the vehicle.
 You may be guaranteed that your car includes shocks and struts instead of struts only if you take a second to look for the parts, as car models vary greatly.

 However, this might not be enough to decide whether you need new shocks or struts when it comes to replacement.
 Yes, your mechanic may easily identify whether your car has shocks or struts.
 But, as a car owner, knowing its parts can give you peace of mind.